 A pet sitting business is a great way to enter the animal industry.
-As owner of the business, you are free to set your own schedule, define your service area, and expand your business to include additional options for clients.
+As the owner of the business, you are free to set your schedule, define your service area, and expand your business to include additional options for clients.

 Form Your Business

 Many pet sitters are required to register for a business license before accepting clients.
 Make sure to find out what is required by contacting your local city hall or business advisory group.